Nobody needs to struggle with depression

 CORE Shopping Centre: 324 8 Ave SW

-In partnership with the Grey Family YMCA and The Calgary Chamber of Commerce, CCC will be hosting an event that connects physical health with mental health.
-Calgarians will have the opportunity to join local leaders and influencers for a lunch hour of fitness and fun to defy depression.
+In partnership with the Gray Family YMCA, Calgary Counselling Centre will be hosting an event that connects physical health with mental health.
+Calgarians will have the opportunity to participate in a lunch hour of fitness and fun to help defy depression.
+Come say hi and have some fun.